 - Internal temperature is slightly higher than average but can be effectively reduced in a push-pull liquid cooling setup.

 Update : H2 Series has been discontinued.
-I’m gonna miss this case so much and I hope they’ll change their mind.
-Darn, screw it!
+You could say it has been replaced by the H440 in #6 above.
+I’m gonna miss this case so much and I hope they’ll change their mind and bring it back from the death.

 The differences between EVGA W, B, BT, BQ, B3, G, G+, GQ, GS, PQ, P2 and T2 Power Supply

 --...So EVGA boss wakes up one day and asks the ultimate question: how can we cause chaos?
 And the severely under-paid marketing intern probably answers:..

 Samsung 860/970 Series vs. Crucial MX500, Intel 545s, OCZ TR200 and Sandisk Ultra 3D